 Food Safety Tips

 Food illness has lots of causes, but primarily leaving food out too long is the main cause.
 Food illness generally occurs when people eat food that contains bacteria, parasites, viruses, or toxins.
-Most cases are caused by common bacteria such as staphylococcus or E. coli.
-Follow simple tips to avoid food illness:
+Most cases are caused by common bacteria such as Staphylococcus or E. coli.

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.